ritvikmath/jekyll-now/_posts/2017-9-23-GirlsInSTEM.md

 # Motivation

 The subject of gender inequalities in **Science, Technology, Engineering, Mathematics (STEM)** fields has been a hot and controversial topic for many, many years.
 Traditionally, these fields were reserved for males, with the populace thinking females were either uninterested or inherently unskilled to pursue them.
 In the modern era, even though there has been progress in the U.S. workforce for women, this progress has not been universal.
-For example, **although women make up now 48% of the U.S. workforce, they compise only 24% of all STEM workers**, with males making up the other 76%.
-Some believe that this is not a failure of society and recall the arguments of the past stating that women are not adept at these fields which explains their low representation.
-Others believe strongly that girls are better suited to STEM fields than boys, using only simple GPA comparisions as evidence.
+For example, **although women make up now 48% of the U.S. workforce, they comprise only 24% of all STEM workers**, with males making up the other 76%.
+Some believe that this is not a failure of society and recall the arguments of the past stating that women are not adept at these fields explaining their low representation.
+Others believe strongly that girls are better suited to STEM fields than boys, using only simple GPA comparisons as evidence.
 This author aims to dig deeper not through qualitative methods but rather by using a much **finer data-backed lens to look at the exact places where girls excel in STEM fields**.

 ---